-Day-school 1: Working memory and executive functions
+Topic 1: Working memory and executive functions (synchronous teaching session 27 March 2023)

-This day-school will introduce the concepts of working memory and executive functions.
-The most influential models of working memory will be explained and evidence will be explored for the notion of a 'phonological loop' and 'visuo-spatial' buffer for short term memory.
+This topic will introduce the concepts of working memory and executive functions.
+The most influential theories and models of working memory will be explained and evidence will be explored for the notion of a 'phonological loop' a 'visuo-spatial sketchpad' and an 'episodic buffer'.
 The role of the frontal and parietal lobe in supporting executive functions and working memory will be explored, with a particular focus on the lessons that can be learned from patients with damage to these areas of the brain.
-Finally, this day-school will explore the limits to short term memory and the broader implications of these limits for understanding what constitutes a unit of information in human cognition.
+Finally, the topic will explore the limits to short term memory and the broader implications of these limits for understanding what constitutes a unit of information in human cognition.